 Sample INTRODUCTION- Please keep it short!
 One MC said this:

 Tom began performing at the age of three.
 He has worked and traveled around the world and has performed his music in 22 countries on five continents.
 Among his many awards, he has received two Song of the Year Awards from Independent Musicians.

+In 2017, he received an award from the Arab American Women Association for Global Education Through Performance Art.
 In 2015 he was nominated for the United Nations Nelson Mandela Award for Lifetime Achievement in Peace and Justice.